How to Get Into Vassar: Admissions Stats + Tips

 - Average Academic Profile of Accepted Vassar Students

 - How to Improve Your Chances of Getting into Vassar

 - How Hard Is It to Get Into Vassar?

 Meryl Streep, Anthony Bourdain, Jane Fonda, Mark Ronson, Grace Hopper, Mary Oliver, and Katharine Graham all graduated from Vassar College.
 Founded in 1861, the prestigious institution was only the second college of higher learning for women in the US, before becoming coeducational in 1969.

-Today, this member of the Seven Sisters is one of the most highly regarded and selective liberal arts colleges in the country, with thousands applying every year.
+Today, this member of the Seven Sisters is one of the most highly regarded and selective liberal arts colleges in the country, with thousands applying for admission every year.

 Average Academic Profile of Accepted Vassar Students

-Of those submitting class rank, 73% were in the top 10% of their high school class, and 95% were in the top 25%.
+- Class Rank: 77% of accepted students were in the top 10% of their high school class, and 94% were in the top 25%